Sep 19 · 7 minutes read

 Now Amplicare has added many new features and they have received many awards for their product (please see case study for the exact description of what they received/Google it).

-GoodBox — this is a GovTech start-up from UK, offering contactless fundraising for charities.
+GoodBox — this is a GovTech start-up from the UK, offering contactless fundraising for charities.

 Makerist — this is a highly successful German marketplace web application particularly focused on tutorials for handmade projects, bringing designers together with hobbyists.